jdhruv1503/obsidian-vault/Configs and Snippets/Homelab Configuration.md

 It installed Gnome for some reason, lol add user to sudoers file
-Modify source
-Use apt to install openssh-server, nano
+Modify sources.list to comment out the CDROM image as a source Use apt to install openssh-server, nano
-Use apt to uninstall gnome
+Use apt to uninstall gnome-* and libreoffice